Feel intimidated by the gym junkies and equipment at your local gym? Steph and Laura from Keep It Cleaner are here to help.

 Here are our top eight tips to beat it:

-Tip one: Say hello
+Tip three: Say hello

 It may feel scary, but befriend and chat to the trainers and instructors and let them know you’re new.
 Start by making small talk and let them know your goals, how long it took you to walk into the gym and that you’re new to the fitness side of things.
 These guys are experts and here to support you – that’s why they’re there.
 They’ll guide you with machines, technique, can create a routine for you and even help you with nutrition questions.
 Plus everyone loves (and needs!) a gym buddy.

 It’s time to let you in on a little secret.
 No one is actually looking at you at the gym.
 Shocker I know.
 People go to the gym to focus on themselves and their goals, they’re too busy concentrating on their own workout to notice yours.
 So just remember that the guy next to you couldn’t care less about your huffing and puffing as you squat.
 So relax, and sweat like no one is watching.
 And if they do look at you, they’re probably just jealous of your awesome technique or great leggings.
 If you’re still nervous, bring a pal and you can train together.